Lughaidh-w/Data-Analysis-Portfolio/README.md

 - Statistical Testing
 - Report Writing
 - Other Projects
-  - Data Visualisation
-  - SQL
-  - API
-- Eduction
 - Links

-## Overview
+## Technologies Used
-This is a selection of the technologies used in my portfolio, this list isn't exhaustive.
+This is a selection of the technologies used in my portfolio.<br>

+Most projects will feature python and the usual data science python libraries, but I enjoy learning new things and approaching problems in new ways so you might find some exploration in other languages.
+This list isn't exhaustive, but I hope it's a good overview of my skills.

 Languages used: Python, R, SQL, Scala, JavaScript, Bash
 Environments: Anaconda, RStudio, Jupyter, RMarkdown, VSCode, Docker, Node.js